department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 If you need support for a specific mental health problem—or if you're having problems sleeping, controlling your anger, or readjusting to civilian life—you are not alone.
 And we can help.

 Over 1.7 million Veterans received mental health services at VA last year.
-Our services range from peer support with other Veterans to counseling, therapy, medication or a combination of these options.
+Our services range from peer support with other Veterans to counseling, therapy, medication, or a combination of these options.
 Our goal is to help you take charge of your treatment and live a full and meaningful life.

 ### How do I schedule my first appointment?

-**If you're already using VA medical services,** ask your primary care provider to arrange for you to see a VA mental health provider.
+**If you're already using VA medical services,** ask your primary care provider to help you make an appointment with a VA mental health provider.

-**If you're not already using VA medical services,** contact your nearest VA medical center (VAMC) or Vet Center to talk about your needs. <br>
+**If you're not already using VA medical services,** contact your nearest VA medical center or Vet Center to talk about your needs. <br>
 [Find your nearest VA medical center or Vet Center](/facilities/?zoomLevel=4&page=1&facilityType=health).

 ### What if I'm not sure what kind of help I need?